-Founded at Yale School of Drama in 2015, A.M.P. is a learning group that aims to unpack privilege and leverage it to ignite necessary change.
-We strive to support affinity groups and all members of the Yale School of Drama community, and to provide a safe place where people can ask questions, challenge one another, and set changes in motion.
+Founded at David Geffen School of Drama in 2015, A.M.P. is a learning group that aims to unpack privilege and leverage it to ignite necessary change.
+We strive to support affinity groups and all members of the David Geffen School of Drama community, and to provide a safe place where people can ask questions, challenge one another, and set changes in motion.

-DEFY is a disability affinity group.
-We use the term disability purposefully and politically.
+DEFY: Disability Empowerment for Yale (DGSD), is a disability affinity group founded in 2018.
+DEFY uses the term disability purposefully and politically.
 Disability is a condition imposed by cultures that actively disable variant bodies and minds.
 DEFY exists to create accessible spaces of community and support by and for the disabled community of YSD.
-We advocate for stories of disability on our stages and disabled voices in our rooms.
-In all of our work, we acknowledge that disability identities are intertwined with race, gender, sexuality, citizenship, age, religion, and class, and we strive to hold space for discussion and action that pieces through these intersections and honors their complexities.
+It advocates for stories of disability on the stage and for disabled voices in the room.
+In all of its work DEFY acknowledges that disability identities are intertwined with race, gender, sexuality, citizenship, age, religion, and class, and it strives to hold space for discussion and action that piece through these intersections and honor their complexities.

-Founded in 2015, El Colectivo is a collectively organized ensemble for Latinx, Latin American, and allied Yale School of Drama members to unite expressions of Latinidad under one roof to uplift themselves, their art, and their communities in conocimiento.
+Founded in 2015, El Colectivo is a collectively organized ensemble for Latinx, Latin American, and allied David Geffen School of Drama members to unite expressions of Latinidad under one roof to uplift themselves, their art, and their communities in conocimiento.

-Founded in 1981, FOLKS exists to cultivate solidarity, legacy, and high-risk artistry among the Black artists at Yale School of Drama; it honors their rich history and informs the culture of the School for the next generation of Black artists through performances, activism, and discussion.
+Founded in 1981, FOLKS exists to cultivate solidarity, legacy, and high-risk artistry among the Black artists at David Geffen School of Drama; it honors their rich history and informs the culture of the School for the next generation of Black artists through performances, activism, and discussion.